h0mbre/Learning-C/Assignment-27/README.md

 + `new_puts = dlsym(RTLD_NEXT, "puts")` actually initializes our pointer to the `new_puts` function and returns the next instance of the `"puts"` with `RTLD_NEXT`. `dlsym` returning thie value to `new_puts` now means that our function is pointing to the legitimate `puts()` call,
 + `if(strcmp(message, "Hello world!n") == 0` is comparing the message that is passed to `puts()` as the parameter with the string `"Hello world!n"`, if the result of the comparison is `0` (`strcmp()` returns a `0` if there is a match), then it instead feeds the `message` of `"Goodbye, cruel world!n"` to `puts()`.
 If there is no match, execution is just passed to the normal `puts()` call as intended.

-So if this shared library is loaded into memory and used by a binary, the only way the binary would behave differently is if it made use of a `puts()` call with `"Hello world!n"` in the message parameter and it would change the message to `"Goodbye, cruel world!n"`.
+So if this shared library is loaded and used by a binary, the only way the binary would behave differently is if it made use of a `puts()` call with `"Hello world!n"` in the message parameter and it would change the message to `"Goodbye, cruel world!n"`.

 Very very sick.